Do you feel guilty when saying no? It’s an age-old question and with good reason. Maybe you’re struggling with it and you don’t realize it.

 Saying no and setting boundaries go together like chocolate and peanut butter.

 Bookmark this post or save it to Pinterest so you can reference it later.
 Grab a cozy beverage, get comfy and let’s dive in.

 Ask yourself these questions when saying no and setting boundaries

 Here are some thought points to consider when something is asked of you.
 Work through these questions so you can answer with guilt free confidence!

 1. Is it in line with your values?

 Your values are things in your life that you consider important.
-For example, you’re reading this post and hanging out with me on this time saving tips blog.
+For example, you’re reading this post and hanging out with me on this time management blog.

-Two of your values could be personal growth and time balance.
+Two of your values could be personal growth and quality time.
 Knowing your values and making decisions that honor them will help you to say no when you need to the most.